 We want our partners to feel like an extension of our team, so strong personal relationships are key.
 When we look for new suppliers, our cross-functional teams visit locations to see with their own eyes how things are being managed on the ground.
 We’re only interested in working with the best of the best.
 Our partners must not only be manufacturers of the highest quality, but top notch people and employers too.
 We discuss our requirements and values in person with every potential partner.

 Every new supplier has to acknowledge and commit to our supplier code of conduct before we start business together.
-Our supplier code of conduct is aligned with the International Labor Organization (ILO) standards as well as the Ethical Trade Initiative.
+Our supplier code of conduct is aligned with the International Labor Organization (ILO) standards.

 Since we’re still a relatively small company, we know our suppliers personally and over the years we’ve built strong partnerships.